Money advice for postgraduate students

 Information on sources of funding and other financial advice and guidance for postgraduate taught and doctoral students.

 Before starting your course it is important that you have your funding in place, to cover both your tuition fees and living costs.
-Living costs in Bath tend to be higher than in other parts of the country, and in addition to tuition fees, you are recommended that you will need approximately £1,200 per month to cover your living costs.
+Living costs in Bath tend to be higher than in other parts of the country, and in addition to tuition fees, you are recommended that you will need approximately £1,300 per month to cover your living costs.
 If you fall into financial hardship once you have commenced your studies it can be very difficult to secure additional funding, especially if you have not made adequate financial provision before starting your course.

 Our Faculty and Doctoral College webpages also have useful links on funding sources for courses ranging from Masters to PhDs, and there is also information available if you are a current doctoral student.